opsmatic/opsmatic-cookbook/README.md

 ----------

 * `node[:opsmatic][:integration_token]` - You must configure this attribute with your integration token.
-You can find your integration token on the account settings page in your Opsmatic account.
+You can find your integration token on the [Integrations](https://opsmatic.com/app/integrations) page in your Opsmatic account.

 #### opsmatic::handler